 Kombucha is a sweetened and fermented tea.
 Because of the fermentation process, the beverage is slightly alcoholic and has a light, effervescent quality.
-The drink is best served cold and has been around for over a thousand years, consumed for its supposed health benefits.
+The drink is best served cold and has been around for over a thousand years, often consumed for its supposed health benefits.
 Usually, kombucha has a sweet, vinegary taste.

 Benefits of Kombucha

-- Healthy digestive system thanks to probiotics
+- Healthy digestive system thanks to the inherent probiotics

 - Improved metabolism with green tea kombucha

 - Antioxidants protect against free radical damage, thus preventing many chronic conditions

 How is Kombucha Made?

 Kombucha is made by introducing something called “SCOBY” into a brewed black or green tea.
 SCOBY stands for symbiotic culture of bacteria and yeast.
 The mixture is then left to ferment from anywhere between a week and a month.
 The sweetness of the drink will depend on the fermentation time; essentially, the final product will become less sweet the longer it ferments